Let a mechanic tell you how to get better gas mileage

 Every vehicle owner, no matter which model they own, desires improved gas mileage during short hops to the store, or driving extended distances for holidays and vacations.
 It's called bang for the buck, and lately, we can feel like we've been shooting blanks.
-Gas prices are on the rise during this time of recession and economic crunch.
 Even the owners of compact foreign make cars, which have power plants no bigger than lawnmower engines, are complaining and feeling the crunch.
 Here are some tips and tricks to help combat unnecessary fuel loss.

 - Tune your vehicle in compliance with your manufacture's specifications.
 Check your owner's manual for these service intervals.
 Your spark plugs might not have to be replaced for 30,000, 50,000 or 100,000 miles, but it's wise to tune-up when you reach those thresholds.
 An oil change and a filter do wonders in reducing heat and friction.
 Friction pulls horsepower, and horsepower pulls extra fuel.
 If you have EFI (electronic fuel injection), add fuel additive that cleans your injectors.
 Run a can of additive in your tank with every five tanks.